 Yes.
 Carpets, futons, TVs and microfridges can be rented from Dorms Direct.
 These items are set-up in the room prior to check-in and removed after check-out in May by the supplying vendor.

 Street addresses can be found on each individual hall page.
 Please note, street addresses should not be used for shipping or mailing purposes.
-Shipping and mailing information can be found in FAQs under "Where do I send packages and mail"?
+Shipping and mailing information can be found below.

 The Campus Post Office will accept packages through the U.S. Postal Service that are addressed to the student's College Station Unit (CSU) or Graduate Student Housing (GSH) mailbox with a "Hold for Pick-up" on the box.
 It is advised that students do not send their boxes too far in advance due to a lack of storage space at the W & M facility.
 Students are encouraged to pick up their mail box key at the College Post Office located in the Sadler Center any time after they are issued a CSU or GSH box assignment.